EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_mrcnn/README.md

 # 1. Overview

 This ROS package makes possible perform object detection and segmentation using Mask R-CNN method.
+The inference output is also converted into scene graph structure.

 # 2. Mask R-CNN for Object Detection and Segmentation